 Work Injuries and Illnesses by Race or Ethnic Origin

 The U.S. Bureau of Labor Statistics (BLS) reports the number of fatal occupational injuries and the number of nonfatal injuries and illnesses by race or ethnic origin.
-Race or ethnic origin categories used by BLS follow an Office of Management and Budget directive last revised in 1997 (Statistical Policy Directive No. 15, Race and Ethnic Standards for Federal Statistics and Administrative Reporting):
+Race or ethnic origin categories used by BLS follow an Office of Management and Budget directive revised in 2024 (Statistical Policy Directive No. 15, Race and Ethnic Standards for Federal Statistics and Administrative Reporting):

 • White